 Very, very rarely.
 Literary agents accepting submissions will almost always turn down poetry manuscripts, as poetry tends to be an unlucrative publishing opportunity, and an emerging poet’s best chance at publication is through independent presses.

-Getting a literary agent a poet is much harder than other genres.
+Getting a literary agent as a poet is much harder than other genres.

 Additionally, even though independent presses take bigger risks on their authors than the Big 5, they still want to publish poets who are marketable and manuscripts that are salable.
 Poets with recognizable names in the community have the best chance of securing an agent, so if you’re a poet thinking about traditional publishing, it may benefit you to develop your self-branding and social media following.